hparameswaran/mbta-proxy/README.md

 The class that does logic of REST client to MBTA api is com.harish.mbta.restclient.MbtaV3ApiProxy It uses Springs RestTemplate class for communication with MBTA server.
 A useful website (http://www.jsonschema2pojo.org/) was used to generate POJO classes for Json objects.
-Once we get the POJO objects the service class MbtaService remaps the response from MBTA API objects into a consolidated MbtaInfo class.
+Once we get the POJO objects the service class MbtaService re-maps the response from MBTA API objects into a consolidated MbtaInfo class.

 ## TO DO
 - Junits - more Junits needs to be written.